Streaming Services.

 1. Turn on the cameras using the camera controller pictured below.

-2. Press the menu button (labelled yellow), then press number 8 (the camera menu button – labelled orange).
+1. Press the menu button (labelled yellow), then press number 8 (the camera menu button – labelled orange).
 To navigate the camera menu you will need to use the F1 and F2 dials (labelled green, with F1 above and F2 below).
 By rotating F1 you will scroll through the top row of the screen, pressing it down means you select that and enter the secondary menu.
 By rotating F2 you will change the bottom row, pressing it down means that you enact the action.
 We promise this sounds more complicated than it really is!

 The top row needs to read POWER (you may need to rotate through this menu by using the F1 dial) and then press in the F1 dial – it should now read CAM POWER.
-Then make sure the bottom row reads GROUP ON (you may need to rotate through this menu by using the F2 dial).
+Then make sure the bottom row reads ALL ON (you may need to rotate through this menu by using the F2 dial).
 Press the F2 dial in to turn the cameras on.

-3. There will be a delay where the cameras turn on - the lights on the camera controller will turn green, as will the lights on the cameras.
+2. There will be a delay where the cameras turn on - the lights on the camera controller will turn green, as will the lights on the cameras.

 2. Log into the PC using the given name and password.